 - Chew a regular-strength aspirin.
 Aspirin reduces blood clotting, which can help blood flow through a narrowed artery that's caused a heart attack.
 However, don't take aspirin if you are allergic to aspirin, have bleeding problems or take another blood-thinning medication, or if your doctor previously told you not to do so.

 - Take nitroglycerin, if prescribed.
 If you think you're having a heart attack and your doctor has previously prescribed nitroglycerin for you, take it as directed.
 Don't take anyone else's nitroglycerin.

-- Stable angina — persistent, recurring chest pain that usually occurs with exertion
+- Stable angina — persistent, recurring chest pain that usually occurs with exertion and is relatively predictable

 - Unstable angina — sudden, new chest pain, or a change in the pattern of previously stable angina, that may signal an impending heart attack

 Angina is relatively common, but can be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.